 - Carpal Tunnel Syndrome: Increased pressure on the hand’s median nerve can be excruciating.

 - Tendinitis: Tendinitis is a result of irritation or inflammation in the wrist’s tendons.

 - Fractures: Eight small bones comprise the wrist, and 27 are in the hand.
 If any of them become fractured or broken, it can lead to pain.

 Treating Hand and Wrist Pain

-When you come to Spine Institute of North America, we strive to create a customized treatment plan that will adequately address your hand and wrist pain.
+When you come to Spine INA, we strive to create a customized treatment plan that will adequately address your hand and wrist pain.
 Initially, we may attempt to deal with the pain using conservative, non-surgical options.
 This could include hot or cold compresses for the affected areas of pain, a splint or brace, physical therapy, medication or a combination of these treatment options.

 However, if these do not serve to decrease your painful symptoms, we may have to rely on a least or minimally invasive surgical procedure.
 We always keep you fully informed about all treatments available, so you can make an educated decision.
 We may also employ one of our regenerative medicine techniques, including platelet-rich plasma injections.